Eric Wilson, Private Chef, Jackson, Wyoming

 2 cups of Califa almond coconut milk blend

+Cut avocados in half, remove pit, and scoop fruit into a blender with the pitted dates.
 Pour almond coconut milk over the avocado and dates.
 Add ice cubes.
 Blend on high for 45 seconds to one minute.
-Pour in glass and burn rubber!!
-Enjoy!
+Pour into two glasses and get ready to burn rubber!